How a 50-Rep SaaS Company Doubled Win Rate from 18% to 36% with AI in 6 Months

 Mistake #3: Didn't Integrate Marketing Early Enough

-"We focused on sales, but marketing was still sending unqualified leads," Rebecca says.
-"We should've looped marketing into AI score feedback from Day 1—so they could adjust targeting."
+"We focused on sales, but marketing was still sending unqualified inbound leads," Rebecca says.
+"We should've shared ICP insights with marketing from Day 1 — so they could adjust ad targeting and content strategy to attract companies that actually match."

-Fix: In Month 2, TechVantage started sharing AI score data with marketing.
-Marketing adjusted their ICP targeting → lead quality improved 28%.
+Fix: In Month 2, TechVantage started sharing ICP data with marketing.
+Marketing adjusted their targeting → inbound lead quality improved 28%.

 Frequently Asked Questions